skleinei/collmex-api/README.md

 collmex-api is a Java API for German Collmex Accounting software.
 To make the API simpler to understand it uses the German terminology from the Collmex API.

-:information_source: **Status:** collmex-api is far from complete API support, currently it just support creating Angebot (quotes).
-Next steps would be: Support querying data records, and support additional datatypes.
+:information_source: collmex-api is far from complete API support, currently it just support creating Angebot (quotes).
+Next steps would be: Support querying data records, support additional datatypes, and write tests (especially for the screen scraping part).

 ## Getting Started